Subtitles and Transcript

 9:47 Man: Yes.

-11:47 I once saw a film called "The Gods Are Crazy."
+11:49 I once saw a film called "The Gods Are Crazy."
 Has anybody here seen that film?
 Yeah.
-(Applause) Do you remember when they threw the Coke bottle out of the airplane, and it landed on the ground, and it didn't break?
+Remember when they threw the Coke out of the airplane, and it landed on the ground, and it didn't break?
 Now, see, that's because Coke bottles are solid.
 It's nearly impossible to break a Coke bottle.
 Do you want to try it?
 Good job.
-(Laughter) She's not taking any chances.
+She's not taking any chances.

 15:01 Chris Anderson: Oh, OK.

-15:03 KB: I was going to use you for this, but I decided I might want to come back another year.
-(Laughter)
+15:03 KB: I was going to use you, but I decided I might want to come back another year.

 15:16 CA: You knew!